 The Grand Harbor tour – one hour on Elbe river

-The Grand Harbor Tour is the companies classic tour that might change each day.
+The Grand Harbor Tour is the company’s classic tour that might change each day.
 The changes are made due to the tides or other special events that might occur.
 This is a really popular tour and soon we are ready to go.
 My pen and paper (yes I don’t take notes on my cellphone) are ready!
 And then it all starts in German.
 I am patiently waiting for the same information (or at least some information in English) but nothing is coming.
 People start to laugh and I can clearly see that everyone is having a great time.

 After about 15 minutes, I go up to the guide and skipper and ask them if they have any information in English.
 After a minute of searching, I get a tour guide in English.
 This is a great booklet with lots of useful and interesting information.
 The problem is that I can’t seem to find where we are and what we are looking at.
 I also see that there is an app with an audioguide in English.
-I quickly try to download it but no luck entering the app – apparently I need some sort of code.
+I quickly try to download it but have no luck entering the app – apparently, I need some sort of code.

 Nice boat ride on the Elbe river

 I notice that I’m starting to get frustrated.
 I mean, the guide clearly knew that we were not speaking german.
-Why didn’t he give us the information sooner, or at least informed us that the tour is in German?!
+Why didn’t he give us the information sooner, or at least inform us that the tour is in German?!
 I decided to just enjoy the rest of the tour without making any notes.
 The other people on the tour are laughing at the things that are being said to them and after a while, I am really enjoying the tour – even though I can’t understand the information.
 The booklet is in my lap but I don’t want to read it now – I want to enjoy the tour!

-Mini is happy snapping pictures like crazy and I also start to really enjoy the sights and appreciating the tour.
+Mini is happy snapping pictures like crazy and I also start to really enjoy the sights and appreciate the tour.
 Sure, I would have loved to have the tour in English but there’s nothing I can do about it now.
 After an hour we are back where we started.
 I ask our guide about taking the same tour but in English and he tells us to go to pier six and talk to the main office.